Financial Planning for Alzheimer's and Dementia Care

 Advertising & Editorial Disclosure

-Alzheimer's disease (AD) is the most prevalent form of dementia among older adults, marked by a progressive and irreversible decline in cognitive function.
-The number of Americans with Alzheimer's or other dementias is expected to rise as the risk of dementia increases with age.
-Notably, about 1 in 9 people (11%) age 65 and older have been diagnosed with Alzheimer's dementia.
+Alzheimer's disease (AD) is the most prevalent form of dementia among older adults, marked by progressive and irreversible cognitive decline.
+The number of Americans with Alzheimer's or other dementias is expected to rise as dementia risk increases with age.
+About 1 in 9 people (11%) age 65 and older have been diagnosed with Alzheimer's dementia.

-Effective care for individuals with Alzheimer's or dementia requires comprehensive planning that spans medical, legal, financial and daily care aspects.
-This approach aims to provide high-quality, consistent support and reduce stress for caregivers.
-Numerous organizations offer financial assistance, training and advice to navigate these challenges.
+Effective care for those with Alzheimer's or dementia requires comprehensive planning spanning medical, legal, financial and daily care.
+This approach provides high-quality, consistent support and reduces caregiver stress.
+Numerous organizations offer financial assistance, training and guidance to navigate these challenges.

 How to Create a Financial Plan for Memory Care